rednafi/dot/README.md

     chmod -R 700 ~/.ssh
     ```

-* If you've changed the username from `rednafi` to anything else, in that case you've to regenerate the public ssh key from the private key.
+* If you've changed the username from `rednafi` to anything else, in that case, you've to regenerate the public ssh key from the private key.

-    First copy the `id_rsa` private key to the `~/.ssh` folder and change the permisison via the commands stated above.
+    First copy the `id_rsa` private key to the `~/.ssh` folder and change the permission via the commands stated above.
 Then run:

     ```
     ssh-keygen -y -f ~/.ssh/id_rsa > ~/.ssh/id_rsa.pub
     ```

-* Put all the database `*.pem` keys in the `~/.ssh` folder.

 ### Restore Bashrc & Bash History